 You’ll see some advice that parents should monitor all of their child’s communications, including reading their email, text messages, and accessing their social media accounts.
 While this might be reasonable for a child under 10, by the time a child has become a teenager then this advice is no longer sound.
 When children realise that you are monitoring all of their communication, they’ll almost certainly find another to communicate behind your back – whether by getting a second phone, setting up secret accounts, or by using their friends’ devices.
 It’s also an extreme invasion of privacy for you to read everything.
 Remember that teenage years are a time for experimentation and growth, and you need to give your child some space for them to achieve this.

 Rather than trying to control your teenage child’s communications, instead try to make it clear to them that they can talk to you if they are having problems, or if they aren’t sure what they should do.
 They won’t be able to trust you if they find out that you are spying on them.
 It’s much better if your child feels free to talk to you themselves when they get in trouble, instead of you monitoring them all the time.

 Should You Use Monitoring Apps?

 One solution that many parents are tempted by are monitoring apps which record your child’s online activity for your review.
-You can find apps that either record messages which your child sends, or apps which track and locate your child by tracking their phone.
+You can find apps that either record messages which your child sends, or apps which track and locate your child by tracing their phone.
 Some of these apps might be useful in an emergency, such as if your child gets lost and you need to locate them.
 However, it’s always important that your child knows about these apps if you’re going to install them.
 If you explain to your child that you have a way to find them in case of an emergency, but you promise not to use it unless it is really necessary, then most children will be find with having a location app on their device.